Security FAQ

 The StormForge Metrics Forwarder collects metrics data from a targeted instance via HTTPS requests, and then pushes the metrics to the StormForge SaaS backend.
 We store the parsed and ingested data in the StormForge cloud.
 Each customer has their own separate instance, and data is not shared.

-How long is it stored for?
+How long is data stored for?

 By default, we store data for one year.
 Upon request, we will delete all data that is less than one year of age.
+For details on making a request to delete your data, see our Privacy Policy.

 Who has access to customer data?